WordPress Plugins For Managing WordPress Post Revisions

 In this tutorial, we look at a number of WordPress plugins that will help you manage your post revisions.

 As soon as you create, edit, and save your posts/pages, WordPress begins to store new post revisions in its database.
-These are displayed in a Revisions list at the bottom of the page or post …
+These appear in a Revisions list below the content editor …

-For most WordPress users, having autosave and revisions is no doubt a timesaver.
-If you write extensively, however, after a while the revisions can start building up.
-This can significantly grow the size of your WordPress database, so it’s important to manage your revisions.
+Autosave and revisions are no doubt features that help create a more effective workflow.
+If you write or edit extensively, however, the number of revisions can start to build up.
+This can significantly bloat the size of your WordPress database, so it’s important to manage your revisions.

 Post revisions can really add up after a while

-(As post revisions accumulate, your WordPress database could be storing lots of unnecessary data)
+(As post revisions accumulate, your database could be storing lots of unnecessary data)

-Fortunately, there are some great WordPress plugins available that can help you control and manage your revisions and reduce the size of your database.
-Let’s take a look at a few of these:
+The good news is that there are various WordPress plugins available that can help you control your revisions and reduce the size of your WordPress database.
+Here are a few:

 Better Delete Revision

-Log into your Dashboard and select Settings > Better Delete Revision
+Log into your administration area and click on Settings > Better Delete Revision

 This brings you to the Better Delete Revision Manager area.
-Click ’Check Revision Posts’ to calculate how many redundant post revisions can be removed from the WordPress database …
+Click ’Check Revision Posts’ to calculate how many redundant post revisions you can safely remove from your database …

 (Check Revision Posts – Better Delete Revision Manager)

-Click on the ‘Yes, I would like to delete them! …’ button below the list to delete all items from the database, or select ‘No, I prefer to keep them!’ to abandon the task and exit the tool with all post revisions undeleted …
+Click on ‘Yes, I would like to delete them! …’ to delete all list items from the WP database …

-The unnecessary items will be cleared from the WP database …
+The unnecessary items will be removed from the database …

-After a period of time and depending on the amount of content you have published on your website, we recommend repeating this process to keep your database as lean as possible, since WordPress will automatically begin to save all post revisions again (unless you have turned the feature off) …
+After some time has passed and depending on the number of posts you have published on your site and their related post revisions, therefore, we recommend repeating this process to keep your WordPress database as lean as possible, since WordPress will automatically begin to save all revisions again …

-Like the other plugins described further below, you can also use this plugin to keep your database optimized …
+Like the other plugins listed further below, you can also use Better Delete Revisions to optimize the WP database …

-Better Delete Revision checks to see if your database tables need to be optimized and provides a one-click table optimization function without the need to log into your server control panel …
+Better Delete Revision checks to see if your database tables need optimization and provides an easy one-click table optimization routine without requiring you to log into your hosting panel …

-Better Delete Revision lets you perform an easy one-click database table optimization routine
+Better Delete Revision lets you perform an easy one-click WP database table optimization routine

 Optimize Database after Deleting Revisions